 Mount Desert Island

 Acadia National Park is mostly located on Mount Desert Island, the largest island off the coast of Maine.
-The park stretches across the island, roughly divided by Somes Sound to create east and west sides.
+The park stretches across about half of the island, roughly divided by Somes Sound to create east and west sides.

 The east side of Mount Desert Island is the most visited area of Acadia.
 The 27-mile (43 km) Park Loop Road system offers outstanding views and access to popular spots.